LlewBach/aj-builder/README.md

 I had a problem vertically aligning the logo text and the menu items due to the differing text sizes I presume.
 I resorted to eye-balling it with my client's business card and adjusting with CSS margin-top.

 The navbar and footer are fixed to top and bottom, so that everything is only one click away at all times.

-My mentor later pointed out that these items were still out of alignment...

 #### Bootstrap classes vs CSS?